-Overall the quality of the evidence was generally high with only one of the reviews found to be of low quality; while the remaining papers were deemed either moderate or high quality.
-[1,3,5] Study design and quality reporting were the main reasons for lower scoring when applying the SIGN methodology checklist.
+Overall, the quality of the evidence was generally good with two of the reviews found to be of low quality [2,5] while the remaining papers were deemed either moderate [4,7-9] or high quality.
+[1,3,6] Study design and quality reporting were the main reasons for lower scoring.

-A systematic review of six qualitative and mixed method studies by Zheng et al. found that new graduate nurses in particular find looking after patients at end of life emotionally charged; creating feelings of anxiety, stress, guilt and helplessness.
+A systematic review of six qualitative and mixed method studies by Zheng et al. found that new graduate nurses in particular find looking after people at the end of their life an emotionally charged task, creating feelings of anxiety, stress, guilt and helplessness.
 Such nurses particularly found the act of withdrawing care difficult to come to terms with and were more likely to advocate strongly with the family for extended support.
-Similarly, once the patient dies, new graduates often feel alone and isolated with limited ability to debrief with anyone on the experience.
+Similarly, once the person dies, new graduates often feel alone and isolated with limited ability to debrief with anyone on the experience.
 The paper surmises that new graduates would benefit from upskilling in counselling skills and general palliative care knowledge.
-Some nurses had engaged in specialised programs which they felt had been beneficial but others felt hands on experience and observation was of more use.
+Some nurses had engaged in specialised programs which they felt had been beneficial, but others felt hands on experience and observation was of more use.

-Literature suggests more experienced staff who have spent more years nursing and who have engaged in further education may be less likely to feel ‘stressed’ in a palliative care role and often present with low stress scores in pre-test interventions such as those discussed in the review by Pitfield et al. .
-It is suggested that when nurses learn to ‘cope’ with work stress they may become more effective as palliative care professionals.
+Literature suggests experienced staff who have spent more years nursing and who have engaged in further education may be less likely to feel ‘stressed’ in a palliative care role.
+These nurses often present with low stress scores in pre-test interventions such as those discussed in the review by Pitfield et al. In general, organisational support towards staff education and training, particularly person-centred care practices, has been identified as a key component in the improvement of job satisfaction, stress levels and a reduction in staff turnover.
+Higher job satisfaction has also been associated with lower burnout for staff working with people with dementia in long term care facilities.
+It has been suggested that when nurses learn to ‘cope’ with work stress they may become more effective as palliative care professionals.

-In general it is accepted that palliative care staff (literature generally refers to nursing staff) are likely to experience challenges in the workplace due to the nature of their role.
-A systematic review by Gillman et al. suggest that staff need to develop ‘resilience’, described as an ability to cope and grow from adversity, as a method of self-care.
+In general, it is accepted that palliative care staff (literature generally refers to nursing staff) are likely to experience challenges in the workplace due to the nature of their role.
+A systematic review by Gillman et al. suggests that staff need to develop ‘resilience’, described as an ability to cope and grow from adversity, as a protective measure against stress and burn out, and a method of self-care.

 Stress and burnout are terms often used in palliative care literature, describing psychological distress experienced by caregivers.
-While levels of burnout in palliative care nurses is similar to nurses employed in other clinical domains (~25-50%), [1,2] employers have an obligation to ensure staff wellness and wellbeing, which will in turn have an impact on patient care.
-Management techniques for self-care are discussed in two of the review papers.
-[1,2]
+While levels of burnout in palliative care nurses are similar to nurses employed in other clinical domains (~25-50%), [1,2] caring for someone at end of life, in particular caring for someone who there is a close identification with, can result in significant levels of stress.
+Additionally, repeated exposure to death and dying (accumulated loss phenomenon) can also significantly impact wellbeing and lead to prolonged stress and ultimately burnout.
+Employers have an obligation to support staff in dealing with the challenges of palliative care work and provide information on how to access personal support.
+Support of staff wellness and wellbeing will in turn have an impact on patient care.
+Management techniques for coping and self-care are discussed in several of the review papers.
+[1,2,4]

 There is no clear consensus in the literature on how employers should manage burnout, but recent qualitative research suggests the need for a skill-building intervention approach for staff to implement during work.

-In addition, the review makes reference to other informal support also being found to support nurses in their professional development and coping, such as reflective discussions in informal gatherings or team meetings.
-These strategies are all also discussed in the review by Gillman et al., in addition to staff retreats and stress inoculation therapy delivered via mobile phone technology.
-In addition the paper makes mention of the importance of preventive measures such as promoting a work-life balance with refresher training periodically to recharge enthusiasm in all staff .
+In addition, these reviews refer to other forms of informal support which have been found to support nurses in their professional development and coping.
+These include reflective discussions in informal gatherings or team meetings ; processing of emotions with colleagues, family or friends; fostering connections within the team through giving and receiving support , and adopting the mindset that their role makes a difference.
+A number of these strategies are all also discussed in the review by Gillman et al., along with staff retreats and stress inoculation therapy delivered via mobile phone technology.
+The importance of preventive measures such as promoting a work-life balance and refresher training periodically to recharge energy and enthusiasm in all staff is also discussed.

 In summary, the evidence is limited in accurately measuring burnout and recognises that there may be bias in the staff sampled within the studies reviewed.
 Despite this, qualitative studies do suggest that new graduate nursing staff and nurses in rural and remote communities are particularly at risk of burn out.
 This is mainly because of their close working relationships with individuals and their isolation from colleagues and lack of formal debriefing or reflection.
-The research recognises that experienced care staff, or those with ‘inherent’ optimism are best suited to palliative care, but staff retention relies on supporting good ‘self-care’ and supporting new staff in their experiences of managing death and dying patients and their families.
-It would be reasonable to propose that strategies such as mentoring, supervision and professional development in this area would somewhat assist in managing burnout even in the absence of robust evidence, however more research is required to determine workable formats with clinically significant outcomes.
+The research recognises that experienced care staff, or those with ‘inherent’ optimism are best suited to palliative care, but staff retention relies on supporting good ‘self-care’ and supporting new staff in their experiences of managing death and dying of the people they care for and their families.
+It would be reasonable to propose that strategies such as fostering staff connections, mentoring, supervision and professional development in this area would somewhat assist in managing burnout even in the absence of robust evidence, however more research is required to determine workable formats with clinically significant outcomes.